erikmadams/ksel_match_day_hub/README.md

 - Real-time countdown display
 - Visible to all participants when enabled

-## Tournament Workflow
+## Match Day Workflow

-### Pre-Tournament Setup
+### Pre-Match Day Setup
-1. Access admin view using admin URL
+1. Set countdown timer for tournament start
-2. Create buses for both schedules with names and times
+2. Access admin view using admin URL
-3. Assign teams to each bus (manual entry or CSV upload)
+3. Create buses for both schedules with names and times
-4. Set countdown timer for tournament start
+4. Assign teams to each bus (manual entry or CSV upload)
 5. Set match keys when ready to release lobby codes

-### During Tournament
+### During Matches
 1. Monitor bus status in admin view
 2. Launch buses by checking "Launch Bus" when deployed in Fortnite
 3. Status automatically updates for all participants